Last modified: Aug 13, 2024

-The optimal temperature for a battery is around 20-30 degrees Celcius for operating.
+The optimal operating temperature for a battery is around 20-30 degrees Celsius.
 For storage, the optimal temperature is even lower.

-A battery pack has a thermal management system to keep the battery in the best operating condition.
+A battery pack has a thermal management system to maintain the battery in the best operating condition.
+This system includes both cooling and heating mechanisms.

 Battery Heating

-When the battery is too cold, it cannot accept or deliver the maximum current, which reduces the range, performance, maximum regen braking, and charging speed.
+When the battery is too cold, it cannot accept or deliver the maximum current, which reduces the range, performance, maximum regenerative braking, and charging speed.
+This limitation occurs because the chemical reactions inside the battery slow down when the temperature drops, increasing internal resistance.

 Charging a cold battery at a high rate can also damage the battery cells and shorten their lifespan.

 To overcome this problem, some EVs have a feature called battery preconditioning.
 This feature allows the EV to warm the battery to a suitable temperature before charging or driving.
-By doing so, the EV can preserve the battery health, increase the range, and shorten the charging time.
+By doing so, the EV can preserve battery health, increase range, and shorten charging time.

 Audi e-tron GT battery heating circuits